-Are you one of thousands of blog owners who keep writing into the void?
+Are you one of countless bloggers who keep on writing into the void?

 Spending hours of your life meticulously crafting blog posts that no-one reads?